 We listen for self-defense.
 For example, if one hears a strange sound around him, and he listens he will be able to know whether the sound is friendly or dangerous, and he will then determine what to do to defend himself.
 He will also know what to say to defend himself if he is queried.

-To know what is going on here and there
+To know what is going

 Listening makes us current.
 If one listens to what people around one listen to the news on either radio or audio-visual media, one must be current with what goes on in one’s environment.
 Being current with the affairs around one is a sign of successful dependable and satisfying living.